-On this episode of the Big Bang Podcast I’m joined by Apurva Muthe, CEO & Founder of Tinker Bot.
+On this episode of the Big Bang Podcast I’m joined by Apurva Muthe who is an online business degree holder and also the C.EO & Founder of Tinker Bot.
 Currently, he studies Computer Science at Weber State University, Utah, USA.
 In the past he created Official Kumbhamela 2015 App for Nashik, India, which helped thousands of pilgrims from all over the world.
 Also, he created 4 other apps which are landing on Google Playstore.
 Also, he created a startup named Webdice which helped local business to expand their business online for cheapest rate which was a part of Digital India Initiative.
 Later, he secured patent for designing world’s most Portable Personal Computer.

 Tinker Bot is an Artificial Intelligence based Chatbot geared towards redefining Indian Education System.
 Tinker Bot uses Facebook messenger as its main platform to teach learners and students by chatting with them.
 With the help of conversational chat forms, it creates an unique engagement with students and enhances one-to-one learning.
 Tinker Bot also tests the knowledge of user by asking various questions related to the topic and explains the answer if user selects the wrong answer.